scolomar/dca/5-Orchestration/2-Stacks_and_services.md

 A stack is a pile of microservices that will compose your containerized application.
 You normally use a different stack for each independent application.

-You need a compose file to deploy your stack.
+You need a Docker compose file to deploy your stack.
-This a manifest similar to a Kubernetes manifest.
+This a manifest very similar to a Kubernetes manifest.
 The main difference between Docker and Kubernetes manifests is that in Kubernetes every object is described in its own manifest meanwhile Docker groups in the same compose file all the elements of the stack such as networks, volumes, services, secrets, configs, and any other fundamental part of your deployment.

 When you are creating your Docker compose file to deploy your application it is good practice to check often the official reference: https://docs.docker.com/compose/compose-file.